Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

   [@!RFC8467]
 * Clients should not be required to use TLS session resumption [@!RFC5077] or Domain Name System (DNS) Cookies [@!RFC7873].
 * A DNS-over-TLS privacy service on both port 853 and 443.
-This practice may not be possible if the operator deploys DoH on the same address.
+This practice may not be possible if e.g. the operator deploys DoH on the same IP address.

 Optimizations: